 7. Which of the following statements are true and which are false;

 (i) All squares are congruent.

 (ii) If two squares have equal areas, they are congruent.

 (iii) If two rectangles have equal areas, they are congruent.

 (iv) If two triangles have equal areas, they are congruent.

+All the sides of a square are of equal length.
 However, different squares can have sides of different lengths.
 Hence all squares are not congruent.

-Therefore, two squares that have the same area will have sides of the same lengths.
+Two squares that have the same area will have sides of the same lengths.
 Hence they will be congruent.